-February 5, 2012 - 43 people face prosecution in an Egyptian criminal court on charges of illegal foreign funding as part of an ongoing crackdown on NGOs.
+February 5, 2012 - Forty-three people face prosecution in an Egyptian criminal court on charges of illegal foreign funding as part of an ongoing crackdown on NGOs.
 The defendants include 16 Americans, five Serbs, two Germans, three Arabs and Egyptians.
 Among the American defendants is Sam LaHood, International Republican Institute country director and the son of U.S. Transportation Secretary Ray LaHood.

 May 26, 2012 - A runoff between Muslim Brotherhood candidate Mohamed Morsy and former Prime Minister Ahmed Shafik is the result of the two-day election.

 June 14, 2012 - The Egyptian parliament is declared invalid by the highest court in the land and is dissolved, and the military rulers take full legislative authority.
 A new constitution is promised within 24 hours, to be written by a 100-person assembly under the control of the Supreme Council of the Armed Forces.
-Also, by the court's ruling, former Prime Minister Ahmed Shafik is permitted to run in the presidential election runoff this weekend.

 June 16-17, 2012 - Runoff presidential election between Muslim Brotherhood candidate Mohamed Morsy and former Prime Minister Ahmed Shafik.

 July 8-10,2012 - President Morsy and the Higher Constitutional Court go back and forth over the invalidation of parliament.
-In the end the current parliament remains invalid.
+In the end, the current parliament remains invalid.